 This presentation has tempted hundreds of people over the years to write to us telling us about the parts they want to plate, and asking what tweaks they need to do to achieve heavy, shiny, corrosion-resistant, functional plating -- and our answer has to be along the lines of: "What tweaks would I need to make to my paper airplane for it to carry passengers from London to New York?"

 These experiments demonstrate the theory involved in moving metal from the anode to the cathode, but they skip all of the hard work of functional plating which is 99% of the job.
 Our FAQ "Introduction to Chrome Plating" explains some of it.
-Hobby plating is not impossible, but it is a subject for hundreds of pages of reading, months of experimentation, specialized training in handling hazardous materials, and purchase of quality equipment and proprietary plating solutions.
-The short answer is that if you need something plated, you need to send it to a plating shop.
-Good luck!
+Hobby plating isn't impossible, but it is a subject for many pages of reading, lots of experimentation, training in handling hazardous materials, and purchase of equipment and proprietary plating solutions.
+The short answer is that if you need something plated, you should send it to a plating shop :-) Good luck!

 Please ask specific questions on our Hotline-Letters page!
 Save time and lost motion by mentioning that you've already read this page.
 Good luck!